vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 Differences - If, however, it is determined that wheat or corn from a certain country or farm has a different form or function or maybe has been found to have an issue affecting public health, we might need to track it in many ways as a non-fungible asset.

-### Conclusion on New Ways to Define & Determine Fungibility Characteristics
+### Determining Fungibility Characteristics

-In reality it seems that most assets that we are looking to represent by Tokens in the Enterprise Token Ecosystem are going to be Hybrid Tokens.
-It seems that we might be able to more easily define and more importantly agree on definitions of tokens if we:
+In reality, many assets in the Enterprise Token Ecosystem are going to be Hybrid Tokens.
+Determining the best token representation is more complicated and requires collaboration and discussion.
+Steps to focus the discussion might include:

-- First seek to understand the properties of the asset we are trying to represent via a Digital Token
-- We separate natively/naturally properties of a Token vs the behavior and usage of the Token
+1. Seek to understand the properties of the asset to be represented via a Digital Token.
+Separate natively/naturally properties of a Token vs the behavior and usage of the Token
-- We break things down deeper than purely Fungible vs Non-fungible by defining it as Financially Fungible, Form or Fit Fungible or Functionally Fungible
+2. Break things down deeper than purely Fungible vs Non-fungible.
+A tF', unique fungible would be able to have a unique serial number and also be financially fungible.
+Consider possible categories of fungibility (for example Financially Fungible, Form or Fit Fungible or Functionally Fungible)

-This of course is likely to impact the form and structure of the TTF tools and formulas so it is recognized that this proposal might be considered too disruptive to the current state of the TTF.
-However, it is the belief of the proposer that we are still very early in defining these standards and it is still good timing to consider it before systems become fully implemented.

 ### Fungible